tonyhu-x/exp/cs-typ/exp.typ

     subtitle: [Aptitude and working memory effects on French pronunciation in beginner language classrooms],
-    [Designed the methodology of a novel research project with 7 components], [Completed a pilot study of 4 participants using a self-developed online experiment platform], [Reported preliminary findings in a 20-page academic paper], )
+    [Designed the methodology of a novel research project with 7 components], [Tested 10 participants using a self-developed online experiment platform], [Reported preliminary findings in a 20-page academic paper], )
 )